How to Change Your Lifestyle

 Autopilot happens slowly.

-• You wake up.
+You wake up.

-• You meet obligations.
+You meet obligations.

-• You manage roles.
+You manage roles.

-• You keep things moving.
+You keep things moving.

-Notice helps you gently see:
+Noticing helps you gently see:

-• Where your days blur together
+• where your days blur together

-• Where you say yes when you mean no
+• where you say yes when you mean no

-• Where your energy quietly leaks away
+• where your energy quietly leaks away

-• Where you’ve stopped listening to yourself
+• where you have stopped listening to yourself

 Because seeing clearly is the first real step in understanding how to change your lifestyle without forcing or fighting yourself.